 Port State Control (PSC)

-To facilitate this coordination IMO has encouraged the establishment of regional PSC organisations and agreements.
-Several Memoranda of Understanding (MOUs) are now in operation including -
+To facilitate coordination of PSC activities, IMO has encouraged the establishment of regional PSC organisations and agreements.
+Several Memoranda of Understanding (MOUs) are now in operation between regions including:

 - Europe and the North Atlantic (Paris MOU)

 - Latin America (Acuerdo de Viña del Mar)

 - Arab States of the Gulf (GCC MoU or Riyadh MoU).